Visiting the Park in person? This Self-Guided Walking Tour

 2) This circular horse watering trough had been converted to a planter by the end of the 1800’s

-3) The Elizabeth Cook Pavilion is the third one built on this site.
+3) The Elizabeth Cook Pavilion is the second one built on this site.
 The original rustic “summer cottage” had a thatched roof.

 4) Bronze casting of a statue of George Washington by French sculptor Jean-Antoine Houdon was placed in the park in 1869.